dsenti/ECG-PPG-2-BP/README.md

 This project focuses on blood pressure estimation using ECG and PPG signals.
 The model is a fine-tuned transformer, originally pretrained on EEG data (the TimeFM project, hence the TimeFM references throughout this repository).
 For more information, please refer to our report.

+**Disclaimer:** To ensure transparency, all components that are not our own work will be explicitly labeled as being sourced from the TimeFM repository by the README.md in their folder or parent folder.

 ## Project Structure

 The repository is organized as follows: